Serial and Parallel Two-Column Probing for Mixed-Integer Programming: Two-column Probing (serial)

-In terms of computational complexity, within the for-loop in line 2 of Alg.~\ref{Alg:twoprob}, domain propagation is in $O(NNZ)$, and updating variable bounds, $AF, IG, CT$ are in $O(n)$.
+\textbf{Iteration Complexity. } In terms of computational complexity, within the for-loop in line 2 of Alg.~\ref{Alg:twoprob}, domain propagation is in $O(NNZ)$, and updating variable bounds, $AF, IG, CT$ are in $O(n)$.
 Hence, the per-iteration complexity is the same as in one-column probing \cite{gleixner2023papilo}.
 The maximum number of iterations is $O(|B|^2)$ (governed by the number of possible pairs), whereas standard one-column probing is applied once per variable and so has $O(|B|)$ iterations; in either case, workload limits are imposed to make this a constant factor in practice.
 Note that $\lceil \frac{B}{2} \rceil$ pairs in $Cand$ are sufficient to attain the same (or better) results as one-column probing, provided such pairs do not share variables.

 Practically speaking, the most time-consuming step in probing (both single- and two-column) is generating $CT, AF, IG$, and domain propagation.
 Alg.~\ref{Alg:twoprob} calls $CT, AF, IG$, and domain propagation $4$ times, which is twice the computational effort of single-column probing, i.e. running single probing to each $x_i$ and $x_j$ separately.

-One benefit of this is that all aggregations and implications from single-column probing will also be detected in line 12.
+\textbf{Strength. } Two-column probing for a pair of variables weakly dominates the one-column equivalent in the following sense.
+All aggregations and implications from single-column probing will also be detected in line 12.
 The reason is that the implied bounds in line 12 are no weaker than the implied bounds from the one-column probing.
 For the variable upper bound, suppose $v_1,v_2\in\{0, 1\}$,

 thus the implied upper bound from two-column-fixing is no weaker than the bound from one-column-fixing.
-The lower bound can be shown similarly.
-We also provide an example to show that two-column probing may return a stronger variable bound in domain propagation.
-Consider the following system:
+Dominance in the lower bound can be shown similarly.

+The example below shows that two-column probing may return a stronger variable bound in domain propagation.